labordynamicsinstitute/ldilab-manual/51-openicpsr-monitoring-pending.md

 ## Process

-As RA tasked with this, these are the instructions.
+If you are the RA tasked with this, these are your instructions.

 ### Verifying if changes have been made